 Nowadays small business credit cards are more competitive than ever before.
 Not only can they help you earn valuable rewards for your business, but in some cases business credit cards also offer valuable perks that can save you a lot of money and offer peace of mind with your purchases.

-The Ink Business Preferred℠ Credit Card was introduced in 2016, and has quickly become one of the best business credit cards out there.
+The Ink Business Preferred® Credit Card was introduced in 2016, and has quickly become one of the best business credit cards out there.
 I’d argue that this is the single all-around best business credit card.

 Chase Ink Preferred 100k Point Sign-Up Bonus Offer

-With the Ink Preferred Card earn a sign-up bonus of 80,000 Chase Ultimate Rewards points after spending $5,000 on purchases within the first three months of account opening.
+With the Ink Preferred Card earn a welcome bonus of 100,000 Chase Ultimate Rewards points after spending $15,000 on purchases within the first three months of account opening.

-As far as I’m concerned this is the most generous sign-up bonus offered by any credit card out there.
-I value Ultimate Rewards points at 1.7 cents each, so to me those 80,000 points are worth a whopping $1,360.
+As far as I’m concerned this is the most generous welcome bonus offered by any credit card out there.
+I value Ultimate Rewards points at 1.7 cents each, so to me those 100,000 points are worth a whopping $1,700.

 Chase has something that’s known as the 5/24 rule.
 With this, you typically won’t be approved for the card if you’ve opened five or more new card accounts in the past 24 months.
 So if you do apply for this card, make sure you’re under that limit.
 Here’s how to check your 5/24 status, and here are general rules on applying for Chase business cards.

 One of the things that makes the Ink Preferred Card so great is that it offers an incredible points earning structure, as you can earn up to triple points on many purchases

 3x Points Categories